Skip to content

 then confiscate excess

-Attempts to remove the excessive amount of items of the same type from the inventory and logs to the database.
+Attempts to remove the excessive amount of matching items from the inventory and logs to the database.
 Use "/protect logs" to view.

 Requires "require inventory amount" to be set.
 Example: I hold 64x beacons.
 The "require inventory amount" is set to 10.
 After "then confiscate excess" is fired, Protect will take 54x beacons so I am left with 10x in my inventory.